 Prior to my current positions at Leeds, I was a Postdoctoral Research Associate and Temporary Lecturer at Durham University.
 I also studied for my PhD and undergraduate degree in Geography (BSc, first class) at Durham.
 I have received research funding from the European Research Council, the USGS National Earthquake Hazard Reduction Programme and NERC, as well as extensive travel funding from the likes of the Quaternary Research Association and INQUA.
 I have a growing team of research postgraduates who I work with, specializing in sea-level change, sub-marine landscapes, sediment mobility and novel geophysical techniques.

-In addition to my research I am a co-leader of PALSEA, an international working which group brings together observational scientists and ice-sheet, climate, and sea-level modelers in order to better define observational constraints on past sea-level change and improve our understanding of ice-sheet responses to rapid climate change.
+In addition to my research I am a co-leader of PALSEA, an international working which brings together observational scientists and ice-sheet, climate, and sea-level modelers in order to better define observational constraints on past sea-level change and improve our understanding of ice-sheet responses to rapid climate change.
 I also co-founded and lead the Leeds Quaternary group in the Faculty of Environment.

 Outside of work, I can be found walking, mountain biking, kayaking and camping my way round the country.